amauryrlm/amauryrlm/README.md

   - Analyse a Data Frame using Python(Numpy, Seaborn, SKlearn, pyplot)

 - <b>Blockchain</b>
-  - Test of the convergence of our version of the Iota Blockbain
+  - Test of the convergence of our version of the Iota Blockbain (great voters)

 <h2> 🤳 Connect with me:</h2>